 The Land and Water Conservation Fund Act of 1965 (Public Law 88-578) became effective January 1, 1965.
 The Act provides financial assistance to states, their political subdivisions, and Indian tribal governments for the acquisition and development of public outdoor recreation areas and facilities.
 The Land and Water Conservation Fund was established by Congress through Public Law 88-578, as amended, and receives its revenue primarily from the Outer Continental Shelf oil and gas leasing.
 The Land and Water Conservation Fund is not being offered for grants at this time.

 The 112th Congress enacted the Moving Ahead for Progress in the 21st Century Act (MAP-21).
 It leaves the Recreational Trails Program, a Federal-aid program codified in Federal statutes under section 206 of title 23, United States Code (23 U.S.C.
-206) unchanged.
+206), unchanged.
 The program provides funds for all kinds of recreational trail uses, such as pedestrian uses (hiking, running, wheelchair use), bicycling, in-line skating, equestrian use, cross-country skiing, snowmobiling, off-road motorcycling, all-terrain vehicle riding, four-wheel driving, or using other off-road motorized vehicles.
-Each state develops its own procedures to solicit projects from applicants, and to select projects for funding, in response to motorized recreational trail needs within the state.
-The MAP-21 Act provides funding through 2014.
+Each state develops its own procedures to solicit projects from applicants and to select projects for funding, in response to motorized recreational trail needs within the state.
+The MAP-21 Act provided funding through 2014.